-Cultivating a healthy connection requires ongoing communication and compromise from both partners throughout the relationship.
-Start your relationship on a healthy path by discussing your expectations, boundaries, and deal breakers from the start.
-We all bring our own past experiences, points of view, and desires for our futures into our relationships.
-Being open and honest from the first date about what you will and won’t tolerate can help to alleviate any negative behaviors before they become entrenched and difficult to change.
-When you begin a new relationship with authenticity, or when you’re starting over in a relationship, you set honesty as an expectation for the future of the relationship.
+We all bring our own past experiences, points of view, and desires for our futures into our relationships, and cultivating a meaningful connection requires ongoing communication and healthy compromise.
+When you begin a new relationship with authenticity or are starting over in a relationship, you set honesty as an expectation for the future of the relationship.

-Immediate Relationship Deal Breakers
+Universal Relationship Deal Breakers

 Physical Abuse

-Physical abuse should never be tolerated in any relationship and is an immediate deal-breaker.
-If your partner is physically abusive they are enforcing power, control, and other manipulative tactics to disrespect and harm you.
-If you can, walk away immediately.
-If you feel you are unable to do it alone, reach out to a friend, family member, or professional for help.
-If you are experiencing any abuse and feel unable to safely remove yourself from the relationship, please outreach your local domestic violence hotline for support and safety.
+Physical abuse should never be tolerated in any relationship and is an immediate relationship deal breaker.
+If your partner is physically abusive, they are enforcing power, control, and other manipulative tactics to disrespect and harm you.

 - Insulting your character, calling you names